asprigle65/Mini-Golf/README.md

 # Mini-Golf
 Repository for a mini golf game based on the NEXYS A7-100T FPGA.

 ## Project Behavior
+### Software
+The current version of our mini golf game features 5 levels.
+The objective is to beat every level.
+With every stroke that is made, the counter on the board's built in 7-segment display will increase by 1 and is displayed in hexadecimal.
+You can also try to get a low score by winning in the lowest number of "strokes".
+When the ball collides with the hoel at the end of each level, the software will update the level counter and add 1 to it.
+When the program detects that the level counter has changed, it will change the scene to the next level.
+Once you reach the win screen after the last level, you can reset the entire program back to the first level and with a clear score.
+At it's core, this functions as a Finite State Machine, where the states are represented as levels.
 ### Hardware Needed
 1. NEXYS A7-100T FPGA\
 Board\